The Icon and the Idealist (Margaret Sanger, Mary Ware Dennett, and the Rivalry That Brought Birth Control to America)

 A riveting history about the little-known rivalry between Margaret Sanger and Mary Ware Dennett that profoundly shaped reproductive rights in America

-Unlike Amazon and other retailers who may also offer The Icon and the Idealist (Margaret Sanger, Mary Ware Dennett, and the Rivalry That Brought Birth Control to America) books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry The Icon and the Idealist (Margaret Sanger, Mary Ware Dennett, and the Rivalry That Brought Birth Control to America), we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details